If you have a Question about Feral Cats,

 Care for a Colony

 If you’re already feeding neighborhood feral cats, and you’d like to continue feeding the returned cats after TNR, or even help with the TNR, please complete the "I Want To Report A Colony" form and be sure to check "yes" in the box that asks if you consider yourself the colony caregiver.
-We will enter your information in a database and help you with the TNR of this colony.
+We will help you find resources to TNR the colony.

 Other Resources and Ways you can Help